Our Team

 Project Director

-Anne serves as Project Director with Made Greene School Garden Services which serves the larger school garden community through educator professional development, garden development and maintenance and onsite education lessons for children.
+Anne Santana serves as Project Director with Made Greene School Garden Services, which serves the larger school garden community through educator professional development, garden development and maintenance, and onsite education lessons for children.

 Anne is a Board Member of North Texas School Garden Network and is a member of the School Garden Working Group, part of the Community Garden and Urban Agriculture group at Tarrant Area Food Policy Council.